 THE UNIFYING POWER OF THE GODHEAD

-Godhead refers to the divinity existing in three persons - the Father, Son, and Holy Spirit.
-If you are in Christ, you are in association with the Godhead because the Bible says, 'For in Christ dwells all the fullness of the Godhead bodily' (Colossians 2:9 NKJV).
-And today we are going to look at the benefits and elements of our unity and association with the Godhead.
+Godhead refers to divinity existing in three persons - the Father, Son, and Holy Spirit.
+If you are in Christ, you are in indivisible association with the Godhead because the Bible says, "For in Christ dwells all the fullness of the Godhead bodily" (Colossians 2:9 NKJV).
+And today we are going to look at the beneficial impact of our union and association with the Godhead.

 Reference: 2 Corinthians 13:14 King James Version (KJV) 'The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Ghost, be with you all.
 Amen.'